Information for parents – gambling and young people

 3. Teens don’t appreciate the risks

 The ads your teenager watches make it seem as though betting on sports carries no risk.
 Terms like ‘cash back’ and 'the fold' make it seem like they can’t lose.
-Gone are the days when you had to bet with cash at the TAB – phones make it easy for anyone to bet.
+Gone are the days when the only way to have a bet is with cash in a venue – phones now make it easy for anyone to bet.

 Talk with your kids

 You can help the teenager in your life understand how gambling works without needing to be an expert.
 Kids are smart.
 Tell them the facts.
 Let them know that gambling and sports don’t have to go together.